usrk04134-droid/adapt/adaptio/src/main/calibration/docs/calibration_class_diagram.md

 note right of WeldControlImpl
 Description of Interfaces

-- SliceTranslatorServiceV2: similar to existing interface with LPCSToMCS method
+- SliceTranslatorService: Used to translate coordinates from LPCS to MCS

 - ModelConfig: Interface used to set model parameters after calibration procedure is completed or after reading parameters from database after a restart